ReadyStateChange/sellersquared/index.markdown

 We focus solely on Square sellers and provide bespoke software solutions that make Square work for you instead of you working for Square.

-### Testimonial
+### We helped Liquid Assets efficiently handle their peak hours without adding headcount
-Created a web app that automated customer service at a wine shop.
 A cutting edge AI Sommelier that helps customers find the perfect wine for their taste and budget.
-The app was built using Square's API.
+The app was built using Square's API and made sure to only offer wines that are in stock at a specific location.
 [Checkout Sommel'Yay](https://app.mysommelyay.com/shop_location/1/sommelier/kiosk){:target="_blank"}.

 > Emmanuel is thorough, responsive and easy to work with.
 He's organized and I appreciated his weekly catch up calls to ensure no one's time was wasted, and that we were always on the same page.
 He proved to be a significant upgrade from the prior software developer we asked to build the web app.
 If our app finds an audience, we'll certainly ask him to work on version 2.0.
 > - Nigel, [Liquid Assets](https://liquidassetsbk.com/){:target="_blank"}